witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 **Currency pairs** are identified by a `bytes32` value, calculated as the `keccak256` hash of the currency pair caption.
 The caption is composed as the string concatenation of: **`Price-`**, first asset denomination (e.g. **`BTC`**), **`/`**, second asset denomination (e.g. **`USD`**), **`-`**, and the number of decimals.

 {% hint style="success" %}
-For the sake of simplicity, currency pairs served by the Witnet's Price Router can also be identified by just using the first 4 bytes (see ID4) of the full `bytes32` identifier (ID32).
+For the sake of simplicity, currency pairs served by the Witnet's Price Router can also be identified by just using the first 4 bytes (see ID4 below) of the full `bytes32` identifier (ID32).
 {% endhint %}

 You may also retrieve the Witnet's **Price Feed** contract currently serving a given currency pair, if any.
 While the Witnet Foundation will make its best to keep all committed currency pairs updated in a timely manner, you can always use the Price Feed contract to trigger a new price update at any time, if willing to pay the required gas for that.